f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. Open the TechXchange GitOps Lab UDF Blueprint and deploy it in the region geographically closest to you.
 Start the deployment with the default suggested resource settings.

+## Trigger build of lab environment

+1. If the **devbox** component is not running, start it now.

+1. Select the **xRDP** access method in this component.

+1. Once the RDP file downloads, open it with your Remote Desktop client of choice, usually by double-clicking on the downloaded file.

+1. When prompted to login, use the credentials that are shown in the **Documentation** tab of the **devbox** UDF component.

+1. Open a terminal and run the following command to switch to the infrastructure branch we will use for this lab:

+    ```bash
+    cd ~/terraform-modular-demo-framework && git checkout gitops-lab
+    ```

+1. TODO: walk student through starting terragrunt apply all

 ## Fork the lab repository

 1. You will need to fork the lab repository to your GitHub account.
 If this is your first time, then take a few minutes to review the [GitHub Docs on how to Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).